Lamoni Rose Hill Cemetery

 1922-C

-In December 1922, the trustees purchased area C from the RLDS church for $1,164 (see deed).
+In December 1922, the trustees purchased Area C from the RLDS church for $1,164 (see deed).
 This made the overall cemetery 12.82 acres in size, measuring 698'x800'.
 Later the size owned by the trustees was adjusted to 698'x771.7' since the lower 28.3' is part of West Main Street, owned by the city.

 This acquisition completed what today is called the "old cemetery" or the "west side."
 All west side platted lots have a unique lot number, from 1 to 1862 ("lane lots" which begin with a letter came later).
 The west side was divided into sections to make it easier to communicate where a lot could be found, but section numbers were for convenience only.